 This approach is more consistent with the provision of an immediate and timely value exchange - such as to increase the likelihood of acceptance of an application for credit.
 It also enables a far more meaningful assessment to be made of historical debt over a 12-month rather than a 3-month period.
-In addition, once-off consent mitigates potential problems regarding user trust as the API stays open for just 24 hours, which is enough to calculate the output, before being be accessed by the third-party provider (Experian).
-In accordance with the PSD2 regulations, the verification process has to meet the requirements for Strong Customer Authentication (SCA).
-Typically, this will mean that the user is following the same security processes that they are already familiar with when they log into their Bank.
-This familiarity should provide a further level of reassurance.
+In addition, once-off consent mitigates potential problems regarding user trust as the API stays open for just 24 hours, which is enough to calculate the output, before being automatically revoked.

-automatically revoked.
 Having selected their Bank/s and account/s, the user then moves into the Authentication Stage where they are redirected to their Bank for the next part of the consent journey.
-Here, the user enters their banking identity credentials for verification and is again assured that these credentials cannot